librarianrafia/git/README.md

 DHRI workshop on Git: Session on Git, version control software for tracking project files, backing up data, and collaborating with others.
 Includes discussion of GitHub.(https://github.com/DHRI-Curriculum/git)

-To complete this workshop, you will need to have VS Code and Git installed on your local machine.
+These notes assume you will have VS Code and Git installed on your local machine.

 If you have not installed them already, follow [this link to instructions for VS Code](https://github.com/DHRI-Curriculum/install/blob/master/sections/vscode.md), and [this link to instructions for Git](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md).

 [Get Started >>>](sections/concept.md)
 [Glossary >>>](https://github.com/DHRI-Curriculum/glossary/blob/master/sections/git.md#git)